Links

 The quickest way to start detecting threats with Panther is to turn on the already written Panther-managed detections that come with your Panther instance.
 These built-in rules and policies are applicable to various log sources, and Panther periodically releases improvements to their core detection logic.
 Panther-managed rules can be customized using Rule Filters, or you can clone them and edit the detection logic of the cloned version to suit your exact needs.

-If you'd rather write your own detections from scratch, visit Writing and Editing Detections to learn how.
+If you'd rather create your own detections from scratch, learn how on the following pages:

 Schema definitions